ChristChurchMayfair/ccm_jekyll_site/_about_us/speaking_of_jesus.md

   - right
 order: 1
 ---
-At CCM our greatest priority is to tell people about Jesus Christ.
+At CCM our greatest priority is to tell people about Jesus.

-We believe the Bible is reliable and true, and contains everything we need to know about him.
-So you’ll find that we spend time learning from the Bible whenever we can.
+We believe the Bible is reliable, true and God’s living Word for us.
+Bible reading and preaching are central to church life because they are the clearest, most direct way of hearing God speak.